the-maldridge/locksmith/APIDESIGN.md

 An existing peer's power to use the network can be revoked at any time by disapproving it.
 If the peer is active, disapproving it will force the activation state to inactive.
 Disapproved peers will still be listed as staged on the network.
+Disapproving requires the `approve` permission.

 ```
 $ curl -X POST \